How often have you finished a meeting and thought to yourself, “What just happened?”

 What are meeting minutes?

-Simply put, meeting minutes serve as a written record of everything that occurs during a meeting.
+Meeting minutes are a written record of everything that occurs during a meeting.

-However, they also act as:
+Furthermore, they also serve as:

 - A reminder of upcoming projects and deadlines,